 Your Swift bicycle will fit in many different types of suitcases.
-Of course, it won't fit in all suitcases.
+Of course, it will not fit in all suitcases.

 This suitcase is a Samsonite "vertical 30 inch" hardshell suitcase, which seems to work pretty well.
 It has "in-line skate" wheels on the sides and rolls nicely.
 It seems to protect the bike quite well.
 We bought it new on eBay for $120.
 We removed the doohickies from the inside for organizing clothing and toiletries.
 After doing so, the inside dimensions measure 21 5/16" wide at the bottom and 19 5/8" wide at the top.
 The inside height is 27 3/4" and each half is about 6 3/4" deep.

-We're not sure if this suitcase fits all airline baggage requirements, and some say that there are some persnickety international carriers out there that strictly enforce maximum size limitations.
-All we can do is report that we haven't heard of anyone not being able to check this pretty common Samsonite case.
+We are not sure if this suitcase fits all airline baggage requirements, and some say that there are some persnickety international carriers out there that strictly enforce maximum size limitations.
+All we can do is report that we have not heard of anyone not being able to check this pretty common Samsonite case.

 - 15mm wrench for the pedals.